 If not repaired with a filling, the cavity can get larger and affect the root of the tooth.

-Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your local dentist in Dallas.
+Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your local Dallas dentist.
 It is fairly simple to learn how to prevent them.

 Follow a few simple steps and take some necessary precautions.